gkazunii/Legendre-tucker-rank-reduction/readme.md

 $ julia main_synthetic.jl
 $ julia main_real.jl
 ```
-You have to store real dataset `../data` as jld2 files in advanced.
+You have to store real dataset `../data` as jld2 files in advance.
 To access the files, `data_loader.jl` can be used.
-Please refer to the appendix in the paper for the information on how to obtain these datasets.
+Please refer to the appendix in the paper for information on how to obtain these datasets.

 Results for synthetic and real datasets obtained by the above commands correspond to Fig. 3(a)(b) and Fig. 3(c)(d), respectively, in our paper.
 Results will be saved in `../result` as jld2 files.